matplotlib/matplotlib/doc/users/interactive_guide.rst

    slow_loop(100, ln)

-While this will feel a bit laggy (as we are only processing user input every 100ms where as 20-30ms is what feels "responsive") it will respond.
+While this will feel a bit laggy (as we are only processing user input every 100ms whereas 20-30ms is what feels "responsive") it will respond.

 If you make changes to the plot and want it re-rendered you will need